 - patching, leveling, milling, widening, shoulder preparation, culvert repair, and other repairs necessary for their preservation.

 - Stormwater and drainage capital outlay projects, in conjunction with transportation projects

 These transportation projects would otherwise be paid for with General Fund and property tax revenues.
-Governments cannot use TSPLOST funds to pay for operating expenses such as personnel salaries or ongoing expenses

 In December 2017, the Mayor and Commission approved the funding allocation and scheduling of the local improvement projects.
 The planning, design, and construction of the TSPLOST projects are reviewed and approved by the Mayor and Commission at regularly scheduled meetings.
 Held at City Hall, these commission meetings are open to the public and televised locally on ACTV.